popphp/pop-image/README.md

 (* - Not available for SVG)

-Which each of these, you can perform advanced image processing manipulation on an image.
+With each of these, you can perform advanced image processing manipulation on an image.
 If a feature doesn't exist yet, you can extend these classes to add your own custom features.

 ```php